6 Foods to Avoid When You Have Dry Mouth

 2: Salty Foods

-Salt absorbs water, so it can dry out your mouth further and cause even more irritation than dry mouth alone.
+Salt absorbs water, so it can dry out your mouth further and cause even more irritation to your dry mouth.
 Salt can also make mouth sores more painful.
 Plus, a diet high in salt has been linked to high blood pressure, and many of the medications used to treat high blood pressure cause dry mouth as a side effect.

 3: Dry Foods

-Without enough lubrication, it can be difficult to chew and swallow.
-Dry foods are more likely to get caught in your throat when you have dry mouth, which poses a choking risk.
+Chewing and swallowing food can become challenging without sufficient lubrication in the mouth.
+Dry foods are more likely to get caught in your throat when you suffer from dry mouth, which poses a choking risk.

 Dry breads, saltines, and chips can be dipped in sauces, broths, or gravies to soften the food and make it easier to eat.
 Just remember to choose crackers and chips that are low in sodium, and eat them in moderation to avoid consuming too much salt.